-Gimp circle FAQ: How do I draw a circle in Gimp?
+Gimp FAQ: How do I draw a circle in Gimp?

-I just used Gimp to create several circle images in my iPhone Safari browser privacy and security tutorial, and here's a short tutorial on how I created them.
-I normally use hollow circle images to highlight something in the original image, I’ll demonstrate that here, but I’ll also show how to create solid circles in Gimp, which are even easier to create.
+I just used Gimp to create several circle images in my iPhone Safari browser privacy and security tutorial, and this is a short tutorial on how I created them.
+For purposes like that I create hollow circles to highlight something in the original image, so I’ll demonstrate that here, and I’ll also show how to create solid circles in Gimp, which are even easier to create.

 Here are the steps to creating a circle in Gimp, specifically a hollow circle: